-Batavia Coast Marina Stage 2 (BCM2) has seen the amalgamation for redevelopment of land previously owned by the City of Greater Geraldton, Mid West Development Commission, the Public Transport Authority of WA, and LandCorp into a six hectare precinct that aims to connect the Geraldton Central Business District and the Batavia Coast Marina waterfront.
+Batavia Coast Marina Stage 2 (BCM2) has seen the amalgamation of land previously owned by the City of Greater Geraldton, Mid West Development Commission, the Public Transport Authority of WA and DevelopmentWA into a six hectare precinct that aims to connect the Geraldton CBD and the Batavia Coast Marina waterfront.

-LandCorp, the City of Greater Geraldton, and the Mid West Development Commission form Batavia Coast Marina Stage 2 Steering Committee to deliver the development.
+DevelopmentWA, the City of Greater Geraldton and the Mid West Development Commission form the BCM Stage 2 Steering Committee to deliver the development.

 The transformation of Geraldton’s former rail marshalling yards into Station Square at Batavia Coast Marina is paving the way for a new vibrant inner city destination.
-The mixed-use precinct will offer a new destination to meet and socialise, supported by residential living and a range of commercial outlets.
+Phase 1 is expected to see 19 lots developed including a range of mixed-use lots, residential apartments and single residential lots.
+Chambers Way, an extension of Museum Place, will also be constructed including a colonnade styled walkway and public car park.
+The mixed-use precinct will offer a new destination to meet and socialise, supported by new residential living options and commercial outlets.

 The development is also planned to be an innovative demonstrator of the Water Sensitive Cities principles.
 Incorporating sustainable practices that retain and reuse stormwater on-site will reduce the developments reliance on existing infrastructure and potable water supplies while maintaining a cool lush public landscape and reducing the urban heat effect.

 For further information about the remediation works conducted and future plans for Station Square, click here.

 The second parcel of land, located north of Bayley Street between Stella Maris Drive and Champan Road, is a future development area.